Squared Neural Families: A New Class of Tractable Density Models: Examples which generalise standard exponential family models

 In this section, we will study examples of the \snf{} model which use activation function $\sigma(u)=\exp(u/2)$ (or equivalently, up to scaling, $\sigma(u)=\exp(u)$) and as such correspond to a notion of exponential family mixture models allowing negative weights, as discussed in Section \ref{sec:exponential_fam}.
 These examples have tractable kernels whenever the corresponding exponential family has a tractable \zname and we can write the kernels directly using Proposition \ref{prop:snefy_exp_z}.

 \paragraph{\snf{} Von Mises-Fisher mixtures.} The VMF distribution is a helpful way of defining the notion of a Gaussian distribution to the sphere.
 The following kernel may be used to define a VMF distribution.
-Alternatively, it may be viewed as a way of constructing a distribution supported on $\mathbb{R}^d$ with sufficient statistics which are projected onto the sphere. \vmfkernel* \begin{proof} If $\vector{\rv{x}} \sim \mathcal{N}(0, \matrix{I})$, then $\vector{\rv{x}} /\Vert \vector{\rv{x}} \Vert$ is uniformly distributed on the sphere.
-From the normalizing constant of the von Mises-Fisher distribution, from Proposition~\ref{prop:snefy_exp_z}, it then follows that
+Alternatively, it may be viewed as a way of constructing a distribution supported on $\mathbb{R}^d$ with sufficient statistics which are projected onto the sphere. \vmfkernel*